Skip to main content

 Debugging on a physical device

 This section is only relevant if you're debugging an app running on a physical device.
 Debugging on a device should generally work out of the box, but there are some differences compared to the simulator that you should be aware of.
+On iOS 17+ the device launch goes through a developer tunnel managed by pymobiledevice3; see Devices → iOS 17+: the developer tunnel for the one-time setup.

 Merging codelldbAttributes

-When attaching to an app running on a physical device, SweetPad injects its own CodeLLDB commands into these properties: initCommands, preRunCommands, and processCreateCommands.
-If you add your own commands through the codelldbAttributes property, SweetPad merges them together in the following order:
+When attaching to an app running on a physical device, SweetPad injects its own LLDB commands into initCommands, preRunCommands, and processCreateCommands.
+If you supply your own commands through codelldbAttributes, SweetPad merges them in this order:

 {